Stripe antiferromagnetism in van der Waals metal HoTe3 decoupled from charge density wave order

-We determined the magnetic structure of the AFM-I phase using polarized neutron scattering in the geometry shown in Fig.~\ref{Fig2}(a).
-The neutron spin quantization axis was aligned along the crystallographic $c$-axis, with the scattering plane defined as $hk0$.
-In this configuration, the non-spin-flip (NSF) and spin-flip (SF) channels selectively probe magnetic moment components parallel and perpendicular to the $c$-axis, respectively.
-Neutron scattering is sensitive only to $\boldsymbol{M}^{\perp}(\boldsymbol{Q})$, the magnetization component perpendicular to the scattering vector $\boldsymbol{Q}$.
-In our geometry, $\boldsymbol{M}^{\perp}(\boldsymbol{Q})$ is further resolved into NSF and SF channels.
+\textit{Results}~--~The magnetic phase diagram of \HT{} in the $B$--$T$ plane [Fig.~\ref{Fig1}(d)] reveals two successive antiferromagnetic phases, AFM-I and AFM-II.
+The zero-field phase transition between these phases is clearly visible in the temperature dependence of the magnetic scattering intensity [Fig.~\ref{Fig1}(e)], where two magnetic propagation vectors $\bm q$ are identified.
+We focus on the ground state, AFM-I, in the following, and study its magnetic structure first by polarized neutron scattering.
+The experimental geometry is shown in Fig.~\ref{Fig2}(a)~\cite{Nakajima2024PONTA}.
+We align the neutron spin quantization direction along the crystallographic $c$-axis, with the scattering plane defined as $hk0$.
+Neutron scattering is sensitive only to $\bm{M}^{\perp}(\bm{Q})$, the magnetization component perpendicular to the total momentum transfer $\bm{Q}$.
+In our geometry, the non-spin-flip (NSF) and spin-flip (SF) channels selectively probe components of $\bm{M}^{\perp}(\bm{Q})$ parallel and perpendicular to the $c$-axis.
 Representative $h$-scans across magnetic Bragg peaks [Fig.~\ref{Fig2}(b,c)] show intensity exclusively in the NSF channel.
 The absence of SF scattering at all observed reflections is quantified by the flipping ratio $P$, shown and defined in Fig.~\ref{Fig2}(d).
-The normalized flipping ratio $P/P_0$ for all observed reflections in the $hk0$ scattering plane is close to unity, indicating that the Ho$^{3+}$ moments have no detectable components within the $hk0$ plane.
+The normalized flipping ratio $P/P_0$ for all observed reflections in the $hk0$ scattering plane is close to unity, indicating that the Ho$^{3+}$ moments are fully aligned along the $c$-axis.
 Here, $P_0$ is the reference flipping ratio measured on a strong nuclear (non-magnetic) reflection to account for the imperfect polarization of the incident neutron beam and the analyzer efficiency.
 We therefore identify the AFM-I phase in HoTe$_3$ as an Ising-like collinear antiferromagnet with moments aligned along the $c$-axis.